FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

     * Email and account verification
     * Passwordless login

-Due to how limiting and insecure this grant is, it has been removed from the latest draft of the OAuth specification and it is recommended to not use it in production.
+Due to how limiting and insecure this grant is, it has been removed from the latest draft of the OAuth specification.
+It is recommended to not use it in production.

 If you aren't dissuaded by the above problems and you really need it, please [check out our documentation](/docs/v1/tech/oauth/#example-resource-owner-password-credentials-grant), which walks you through how to use this grant.

 ### Client Credentials grant

 The Client Credentials grant provides the ability for one `client` to authorize another `client`.
 In OAuth terms, a `client` is an application itself, independent of a user.
-Therefore, this grant is most commonly used to allow one application to use another application, often via APIs.
+Therefore, this grant is most commonly used to allow one application to call another application, often via APIs.
 This grant therefore implements the **Machine-to-machine authorization** mode described above.

 The Client Credentials grant leverages the Token endpoint of the OAuth server and sends in a couple of parameters as form data in order to generate access tokens.
 These access tokens are then used to call APIs.
 Here are the parameters needed for this grant:

 * `client_id` - this is client id that identifies the source application.
 * `client_secret` - this is a secret key that is provided by the OAuth server.
-This should never be made public and should only ever be stored on the server.
+This should never be made public and should only ever be stored on the source application server.
 * `grant_type` - this will always be the value `client_credentials` to let the OAuth server know we are using the Client Credentials grant.

-You can send the `client_id` and `client_secret` in the request body or you can send them in using Basic authorization.
-We'll send them in the body in the code below to keep things consistent with the code from the Authorization Code grant above.
+You can send the `client_id` and `client_secret` in the request body or you can send them in using Basic access authorization in the `Authorization` header.
+We'll send them in the body below to keep things consistent with the code from the Authorization Code grant above.

 Let's rework our TWGTL application to use the Client Credentials grant in order to support two different backends making APIs calls to each other.
 If you recall from above, our code that completed a TWGTL ToDo item also sent out a WUPHF.
 This was all inline but could have been separated out into different backends or microservices.
 I hear microservices are hot right now.

-Let's update our code to move the WUPHF code into a separate service:
+Let's update our code to move the WUPHF call into a separate service:

 ```javascript
 router.post('/api/todo/complete/:id', function(req, res, next) {